How to win a bidding war

 You may have found the home of your dreams, but be prepared to fight to make it your own.

-In September 2018, inventory was at just 4.4 percent, up from 4.3 percent last month, according to the National Association of Realtors (NAR).
+In January 2019, inventory was at just a 3.9-month supply, up from 3.7 months in December, according to the National Association of Realtors (NAR).

 Fortunately, the speed at which those homes are selling is slowing, but not by much.

-In September, properties were on the market for an average of 32 days, up from 29 days in August, according to NAR.
-And nearly half of all homes that sold in September were on the market for less than a month.
+In January, properties were on the market for an average of 49 days, up from 46 days in December, according to NAR.

 Here are 9 strategies that can help you win a bidding war: